countmodula/VCVRackPlugins/MANUAL.md

 			The Reset input restarts the sequence at step one on th next clock cycle.<br/>
 			The Run input allows the sequencer to be started and stopped by the application of a gate signal with a low gate inhibiting the sequencer and a high gate enabling it.
 This functions like a pause button and operation resumes at the next clock cycle.<br/>
 			The Run, Clock and Reset inputs of each channel are normalled to the previous channel.<br/>
 			With a cable plugged into CV input, the length switch is disabled and control of the sequence length is determined only by the applied voltage.
 Full sequence length is achieved with a 10V input.
+The CV inputs are NOT normalled.
 		</td>
 	</tr>
 </table>